zackdraws/.dotfiles/README.md

     -      zoxide      	  - navigate to folders quickly
     -      pastel   	  - pick out colors from the terminal
     -      syncthing 	  - sync files from one computer to another
-    -      ffmpeg    	  - edit and watch mp4 videos - use this in terminal to export avi files to mp4#### fzf -
+    -      ffmpeg    	  - edit and watch mp4 videos - use this in terminal to export avi files to#### fzf - Run fzf in the directory for what ever file you are looking for.

-run fzf in the directory for what ever file you are looking for.
 Run nano "$(fzf)" or whatever editor you are using to open it inside that editor
 #### ffmpeg commands -
 ##### convert mp4 files
 [[ ffmpeg -i filepath.avi filename.mp4]]